python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/binaries_dependencies.rst

 Build component categories:

 build tools
-  Tools use in the build process, such as the compiler, linker, makefile, system introspection tool, and package manager
+  Tools use in the build process, such as the compiler, linker, build systems, system introspection tool, and package manager

 .. nextslide::